TheEngageGroup/DMAWDOCS/README.md

 ![](Add_Event_1.png)

-**Once you create an event, the following screen will appear.
+**Once the event is created, the following screen will appear.
 Follow the steps to create an event.**

 ![](Add_Event_2.png)
 ![](Add_Event_3.png)

 1. **Enter Event Title** - Add the name of the event in this field.
-If it is a Lunch and Learn, be sure to include that in the beginning of the title.
+If it is a Lunch & Learn, be sure to include that in the beginning of the title.

 2. **Add Description** - Add the description of the event here.
-You may have to use some HTML under the "Text" tab in order to create tables for different level sponsorships.
+HTML under the "Text" tab may be necessary in order to create tables for different level sponsorships.

 3. **Publish/Save the Event** - This is where events are saved as drafts, can be previewed, and finally published.